Mastering the Marathon Taper: Proven Strategies to Sharpen Your Race and Keep the Blues at Bay

 3. How do I keep the mind sharp while the body rests?

-These questions became the compass for the next two weeks.
+These became my guide for the next two weeks.

 A 2022 meta-analysis of elite and recreational marathoners found:

-• Aggressive tapers (sharp cut in the final week) could retain more fitness but often left runners feeling “stiff” or mentally jittery.
+• Aggressive tapers (sharp cut in the final week) kept more fitness but often left runners stiff or mentally uncomfortable.

 Create a three-week outline: